-Laurel Road saves it's customers more than \$20,000 on average over the life of their loan, and that savings can be redirected to meet your financial and/or lifestyle goals.
+By refinancing with Laurel Road, you may be able to save thousands on your student loan debt-and those savings could be redirected to meet your financial and/or lifestyle goals.

 Want to learn more about your repayment options?

 In our guide about student loan repayment, There's More Than One Way to Repay, we address some of the common questions about various repayment methods and highlight when refinancing might make the most sense.